ebi-webcomponents/nightingale/documentation/CREATE_AN_ADAPTER.md

    ```

 6. Create a test that checks your functionality.
 The name of the test file should have the double extension `.spec.js`, and in this way the tests will be included when running the whole test suite.
-   We are using [jest](https://jestjs.io/) in our prject, so a very basic test for the developed component, is to have some data, transformed and save the snapshot.
+   We are using [jest](https://jestjs.io/) in our project, so a very basic test for the developed component is to have some data transformed and save the snapshot.
 For example

    ```javascript
    import { transformData } from "../src/ProtvistaMyAdapter";